FaizRasool/threetiertemplate/README.md

 *Operational security:* The service provider should have processes and procedures in place to ensure the operational security of the service.
 > Operational Security Assurance (OSA) is a framework that incorporates the knowledge gained through a variety of resources that are unique to Microsoft,
 > such as the Microsoft Security Response Center (MSRC), and incorporates deep awareness of the cybersecurity threat landscape.
-> OSA helps make Microsoft cloud-based services� infrastructure more resilient to attack by decreasing the amount of time needed to prevent, detect, contain
+> OSA helps make Microsoft cloud-based services' infrastructure more resilient to attack by decreasing the amount of time needed to prevent, detect, contain
 > and respond to real and potential Internet-based security threats, thereby increasing the security of those services for customers.

 *Personnel security:* Service provider staff should be subject to personnel security screening and security education appropriate for their role.
 > Microsoft Azure Operations and Customer Support personnel and data center staff, who operate Azure services and provide customer support (or Microsoft subcontractors
 > who assist with platform operations, troubleshooting, and technical support) undergo a Microsoft standard background (or equivalent) check to evaluate employee
 > education, employment, and criminal history.
-The background checks that are carried out are broadly in line with the requirements of the UK Government�s
+The background checks that are carried out are broadly in line with the requirements of the UK Government's
 > BPSS / BS7858.
 They do not specifically include a formal identity check.

 *Secure development:* Services should be designed and developed to identify and mitigate threats to their security.